 Nonetheless, a seller will always want the highest price for their business, and a buyer will always want the cheapest option.
 The negotiation stage is your final hurdle.
 Your preparation and understanding of goals and contracts will determine the outcome, so have strategies in place to execute this.

-- The value of your assets
+- The value of your material assets (stock, buildings, equipment, IP, research development)

-- A value based on fair market value
+- A fair market value analysis

 - The value of your shares

 - Other elements that have potential for growth and transferability

 Likewise, you should already be in contact with potential buyers, and your advisory team should be involved in this process.
 If you are not confident with the ebb and flow of selling a business, it is recommended that you hire a professional business broker or legal advisor that specialises in acquisitions, as they will provide guidance and negotiation strategies.

 Doing your research and formulating a strategy for this final stretch is an obvious step, but it requires clear goals and ways to achieve them.
 From a seller’s perspective, you probably have ample knowledge around your business’s condition, environment, and future development.
 But this is the stage that you’ll need to conduct background research on your potential buyer.

 Understand what is important to them, including their needs and wants from this process.
 What are their goals?
 What would their possible questions and concerns be?
 Do they have secure financing options to develop your business?
 Are they familiar with the terms and conditions?
 Do they have any requests or preferences?
 Anticipating possible concerns will put you at an advantage in meetings.
 Knowing what you and the buyer want from this process will help the negotiation journey run smoothly.